-The pear martini with elderflower is an incredibly popular cocktail in my family circle.
+The pear martini with elderflower liqueur is an incredibly popular cocktail in my family circle.
 Let me tell you, variations of this cocktail have been obsessed over for years.
 YEARS.
 I don’t know what it is or how it started, but the pear martini has remained a staple in the Williams family household for as long as I can remember.

 The famous pear martini consists of pear vodka (Grey Goose La Poire is the best stuff out there), fresh lemon juice, simple syrup, and elderflower liqueur.
 I’ve tried variations that include lime juice in place of lemon juice and ginger liqueur in place of elderflower liqueur, but this is my personal favorite variation.

-I highly recommend making up a jar of simple sugar and storing in the fridge for cocktails such as this.
+I highly recommend making up a jar of simple sugar and storing it in the fridge for cocktails such as this.
 Having simple syrup on hand makes whipping up the pear martini (and many other classics) a breeze.